 As more and more people live and grow older with HIV, the EATG explores the biological and social consequences of living with HIV from childhood to older ages.

-We expect from the implementation of this project to increase awareness within the patient community, researchers, healthcare providers and other key stakeholders of the unmet clinical and psychosocial needs of PLHIV/AIDS at different stages in their lives, and to identify advocacy priorities in the HIV and ageing domain.
+We expect this project to increase awareness within the patient community, researchers, healthcare providers and other key stakeholders of the unmet clinical and psychosocial needs of PLHIV/AIDS at different stages in their lives, and to identify advocacy priorities in the HIV and ageing domain.

-EATG participation: Initiative independently developed and implemented by EATG
+EATG participation: Independently developed and run by EATG